aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/comments-and-notes/_index.md

 ## **Add an Image to Comment**

-With Microsoft Excel 2007, it is also possible to have an image as the background to a cell comment.
-In Excel 2007 this is accomplished by doing the following steps.
-(They suppose that you have already added a cell comment.)
+With Microsoft Excel 2007, it is also possible to have an image as the background of a cell comment.
+In Excel 2007 this is accomplished by following these steps.
+(It is assumed that you have already added a cell comment.)

-1. Right-click the cell that contains the comment.
+1. Right‑click the cell that contains the comment.
-1. Select **Show/Hide Comments**, and clear any text from the comment.
+2. Select **Show/Hide Comments**, and clear any text from the comment.
-1. Click on the border of the comment to select it.
+3. Click on the border of the comment to select it.
-1. Select **Format**, then **Comment**.
+4. Select **Format**, then **Comment**.
-1. On the **Colors and Lines** tab, expand the **Color** list.
+5. On the **Colors and Lines** tab, expand the **Color** list.
-1. Click **Fill Effects**.
+6. Click **Fill Effects**.
-1. On the **Picture** tab, click **Select Picture**.
+7. On the **Picture** tab, click **Select Picture**.
-1. Locate and select the picture.
+8. Locate and select the picture.
-1. Click **OK** until all dialogs have closed.
+9. Click **OK** until all dialogs have closed.

 Aspose.Cells also provides this feature.
-Below is a code sample that creates an XLSX file from scratch, adding a comment to cell "A1" with a picture set as its background.
+Below is a code sample that creates an XLSX file from scratch, adding a comment to cell **A1** with a picture set as its background.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-DrawingObjects-Comments-AddImageToComment-1.cs" >}}

-## **Advance topics**
+## **Advanced topics**
 - [Change Text Direction of the Comment](/cells/net/change-text-direction-of-the-comment/)
 - [How to change the Comment Font Color](/cells/net/how-to-change-the-comment-font-color/)
 - [How to set comment background](/cells/net/how-to-set-comment-background/)